-Shant Bedrosian, CPA, has more than eight years of public accounting experience in taxation, with a primary focus on real estate, high-net-worth individuals, flow-through entities and consolidated corporations.
-Before coming to Green Hasson Janks in 2014, Shant worked at Gettleson Witzer & O’Connor where he managed select clients and worked primarily on high-net-worth individuals and their respective flow-through entities.
+Shant Bedrosian, CPA, MST, has over 10 years of public accounting experience in taxation, with a primary focus on real estate, high-net-worth individuals, flow-through entities and consolidated corporations.
+Shant is also a leader in the Firm’s Waste and Recycling Practice, where his passion lies.

 Starting from its genesis on Jan.
 3, 2009, the taxation of Bitcoin transactions, as well as other cryptocurrencies (further referred to as “Altcoins”) that emerged using Bitcoin’s open source code, has been the subject of conversation for many novice investors and crypto enthusiasts alike.
 However, it was not until the sudden increase to the total market capitalization in 2017 that the conversations really started to heat up.
 In the span of one year, the total market capitalization encompassing […]